 Plastic row covers will require support with wire hoops.
 A piece of No. 9 wire cut about 65" long makes a hoop that is about 3' wide at the base and 14" tall in the center of the row after inserting each leg of the hoop in the soil.
 Secure the edges of the cover with soil.

 Which types to use?
-There are several different weights, measured in ounces per square yard or grams per square meter.
-Materials that are 0.5-0.6 oz/yd2 provide growth enhancement and insect control, have high light transmission (85%-90%), and are less expensive than heavier materials, but are more likely to rip from wind and sharp objects (fingernails, boots, deer hooves, stakes, etc.).
+There are several different weights, measured in ounces per square yard, ounces per square feet, or grams per square meter.
+Materials that are 0.5-0.6 oz/yd2 provide growth enhancement and insect control, have high light transmission (85-90%), and are less expensive than heavier materials, but are more likely to rip from wind and sharp objects (fingernails, boots, deer hooves, stakes, etc.).
 One can expect 2 seasons with careful handling.
 A row cover that is 0.9-1.25 oz/yd2 is heavy enough to be more tear resistant and last several seasons, has somewhat lower light transmission (70%), and provides growth enhancement and some frost protection in spring and fall.
-The heaviest covers are 1.25-2 oz/yd2, have lower light transmission (30%-40%), are used mainly for frost protection or for overwintering, and are durable enough to last for several seasons when handled with care.
+The heaviest covers are 1.25-2 oz/yd2, have lower light transmission (30-40%), are used mainly for frost protection or for overwintering, and are durable enough to last for several seasons when handled with care.
 Non-heating row covers are useful when an insect barrier is needed during the hot part of the season.

-Support and Fastening.
+Support and fastening.
 Many crops can handle floating covers without any support, including lettuce, greens, crucifers, onions, potatoes, strawberries, sweet corn.
 Those with tender, exposed growing points (tomatoes, peppers, and vine crops) should have some support to prevent damage from wind abrasion.
-Wire hoops or short stakes with a smooth top to prevent tearing provide good support.
+Wire hoops or short stakes with a smooth top to prevent tearing placed at 3- to 6-foot intervals provide good support.
 Secure the edges of the cover with soil, with soil-filled plastic bags, or with metal or plastic pins or staples.
 For holding the cover in place, soil is the most secure in high winds, but the edges are difficult to unearth after repeated wetting and drying, while soil bags make it easier to lift or move covers and prolong the life of the material.

 Widths.
 Row covers can be purchased in widths ranging 3-60 feet and in lengths 20-2,550 feet.
 Wider covers are more labor efficient because they have less edge to bury per covered area - but don't try to lay them in a strong wind!

 Weed control.
 Watch for weed growth under the cover because they provide a good environment for weeds too.
-Covers can be rolled to the edge of the bed for cultivation, and then replaced.
+Covers can be rolled to the edge of the bed for cultivation or herbicide application, and then replaced.

 Storage.
 Row covers should be stored away from direct sunlight as soon as they are removed from the field.
 While many have been treated to reduce UV degradation, they will last longer if unnecessary UV exposure is prevented.
 Fold or roll covers in a systematic way so they can be carefully unfolded for next year's use.

-Insect Control.
-Only use covers on rotated fields because some insects overwinter in the soil and could emerge under the cover.
+Insect control.
+Some insects overwinter in the soil where the crop was grown, and emerge in the next spring.
+In such cases, only use row covers on rotated fields.
 Also, seal the edges of the cover immediately after installation.
-If you pull it back for cultivation, do so when insects are less active, such as on a cloudy day or in the morning.
+If the cover is removed for cultivation, it should be done when insects are less active, such as on a cloudy day or in the morning.